A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: p-Multigrid method

 \item Project the error $\mathbf{e}_{h,p-1}$ onto the space $\mathcal{V}_{h,p}$ using the prolongation operator $\mathcal{I}_{p-1}^p$ and update $\mathbf{u}_{h,p}^{(0,\nu_1)}$: -.6cm

 \item Apply $\nu_2$ postsmoothing steps of~\eqref{smooth} to obtain $\mathbf{u}_{h,p}^{(0,\nu_1 + \nu_2)} =: \mathbf{u}_{h,p}^{(1,0)}$.

 \end{enumerate}

 In the literature, steps (2)-(4) are referred to as 'coarse grid correction'.
 Recursive application of this scheme on Equation \eqref{eq:res} until level $p=1$ is reached, results in a V-cycle.
-However, as shown in Figure \ref{fig:cycle}, different cycle types can be applied, for example a W-cycle.

 In contrast to $h$-multigrid methods, the coarsest problem in $p$-multigrid can still be large for small values of $h$.
 However, since we restrict to level $p=1$, the coarse grid problem corresponds to a standard low-order Lagrange FEM discretization of the problem at hand.
 Therefore, we use a standard $h$-multigrid method to solve the coarse grid problem in our $p$-multigrid scheme, which is known to be optimal (in particular $h$-independent) in this case.
-Applying one V-cycle using canonical prolongation, weighted restriction and a single smoothing step turned out to be sufficient and has therefore been adopted throughout this paper as coarse grid solver.
+As a smoother, Gauss-Seidel is applied within the $h$-multigrid method, as it's both cheap and effective for low degree problems.
+Applying two V-cycles using canonical prolongation, weighted restriction and a single smoothing step turned out to be sufficient and has therefore been adopted throughout this paper as coarse grid solver.

+Note that, for the $p$-multigrid method, the residual can be projected directly to level $p=1$.
+It was shown in \cite{tielen_enumath} that the preformance of the $p$-multigrid method is hardly affected, while the set-up costs decrease significantly.
+In \ref{direct}, numerical results are presented for the first benchmark confirming this observation.
+Throughout this paper, a direct projection to level $p=1$ is adopted for the $p$-multigrid method, see Figure \ref{fig:cycle}.
+Results are compared to an $h$-multigrid method, which is shown as well in Figure \ref{fig:cycle}.